iangitonga/capgen/README.md

 3. Run `pip install -r requirements.txt` to install dependencies.

 ## Usage
-Run `python capgen.py <path-to-video>`.
+- Run `python capgen.py <path-to-video>`.
 An srt file is generated in the same directory.
+- Run `python capgen.py -h` to see all the available options.